onstash/blog.onstash.me/content/blog/mental-health-perspective.md

 slug: "mental-health-perspective"
 previous: "learnings-june-30-to-july-13-2019"
 ---
-Mental health became a subject of public discussion when a prominent company founder ended his life at the end of July 2019.
+Mental health recently became a subject of public discussion again in my circles.
+This is after a prominent company founder ended his life at the end of July 2019.

-I initially decided to rant/sub-tweet about it on Twitter but decided against it because -
+My initial reaction was to rant/sub-tweet about it on Twitter but decided against it because -

 * negativity **doesn't help** people who suffer from mental health & related issues
 * negativity **doesn't help de-stigmatize** and **invite healthy discussions** about mental health & related issues

 This blog post is a streamlined version of [my thread about mental health](http://bit.ly/2Z24Cfy) on Twitter.
 The main reasons of writing such a post are -

-* Twitter is relatively unknown for other social media users (WhatsApp, Facebook, Instagram, LinkedIn, etcc). *Discoverability problem.*
+* Twitter is unknown to other social media users (WhatsApp, Facebook, Instagram, LinkedIn, etc). *Discoverability problem.*
 * Reading Twitter threads for non-Twitter folks is hard. *Readability issue*
 * I can provide a *deeper context* to my perspective